The Northern

 Maasai Tribe

-Visit a Maasai boma near Ngorongoro or Arusha for a glimpse into their pastoral life, vibrant culture, and traditional song and dance.
+Visit a traditional Maasai Boma near Ngorongoro or Arusha for a glimpse into their pastoral, cattle-herding life, vibrant red shukas, and energetic *Adumu* (jumping dance).

 Hadzabe Hunters

-The last true hunter-gatherers of East Africa.
-Experience a morning hunt near Lake Eyasi and learn their click language.
+Meet the last true hunter-gatherers of East Africa near Lake Eyasi.
+Experience a morning hunt and learn about their unique click language and ancient way of life.

 Elevate Your Safari Experience